 Thesis

-Buy Now, Pay Later (BNPL) is a type of financing similar to a personal loan, where a purchase is made upfront and partial payments are spread out over time in equal installments until the full value of the purchase is paid off.
+Many consumers, particularly younger ones, are increasingly skeptical of traditional credit.
+At the same time, alternative forms of payment like Buy Now, Pay Later (BNPL) have surged in popularity, offering clearer repayment terms, upfront pricing, and flexible installment plans that are often interest-free.
+BNPL is a type of financing similar to a personal loan, where a purchase is made upfront and partial payments are spread out over time in equal installments until the full value of the purchase is paid off.
 It is a loan offered to a customer at the point of sale to purchase merchandise on credit, but without having to use a credit card.
 The payment installments are interest-free as long as payments are made on time.
-This is in contrast with traditional credit card purchases, which incur interest charged monthly in most cases.
 BNPL functionally extends the window to pay back a purchase without incurring interest.

 Founding Story

-Such a middleman would allow customers to pay only once they were satisfied with their order, similar to many mail-order transactions in Sweden, where trust was a large part of the culture.
-Following this concept, he then contemplated if a ‘buy now, pay later’ system could be applied to digital commerce.
-He pitched the first idea behind Klarna to his superiors at the firm and a pitch competition, but was ultimately dismissed.
+This would allow customers to pay only once they were satisfied with their order, similar to many mail-order transactions in Sweden, where trust was a large part of the culture.
+Credit card usage in Sweden was low, and debit cards didn’t offer the same protections.
+Siemiatkowski contemplated if a ‘buy now, pay later’ system could be applied to digital commerce.
+He pitched Kreditor to his superiors at the firm and a pitch competition, but was ultimately dismissed.

 Product